kmehltretter82/frama-c-linux/man/frama-c.1.md

 **frama-c-gui** is the graphical user interface of **frama-c**.
 It features the same options as the command-line version.

-**ivette** is a new, Electron-based graphical user interface for **frama-c**.
-It also features the same options as the command-line version.

 By default, Frama-C recognizes *.c* files as C files needing preprocessing and *.i* files as C files having been already preprocessed.
 Some plugins may extend the list of recognized files.